IceHe/lib/java/cmd/java.md

 **`-XX:G1HeapWastePercent=percent`**

-- Sets the **percentage of heap that you’re willing to waste.**
+- Sets the **percentage of heap that you're willing to waste.**
-    - The Java HotSpot VM doesn’t initiate the mixed garbage collection cycle when the reclaimable percentage is less than the heap waste percentage.
+    - The Java HotSpot VM doesn't initiate the mixed garbage collection cycle when the reclaimable percentage is less than the heap waste percentage.
     - The default is **5%**.

 **`-XX:G1MaxNewSizePercent=percent`**